Planning Your Trip

-English is widely spoken here with immigrant populations speaking Spanish on the South Side as well as Russian in various pockets of the North Shore.
+Language: English is widely spoken here with some Spanish spoken on the South Side as well as Russian in various pockets of the North Shore.

-New in 2018 is The Hop, a streetcar with free fares through the end of 2019.
-The cheapest and fastest way to traverse the entire metro area — including between neighborhoods and to and from the airport — are Milwaukee County Transit System’s buses, which operate nearly around the clock and offer short-term passes designed for visitors.
+Getting Around: The Hop, a streetcar, is the cheapest and fastest way to traverse the entire metro area — including between neighborhoods and to and from the airport — are Milwaukee County Transit System’s buses, which operate nearly around the clock and offer short-term passes designed for visitors.

 Things to Do

-Milwaukee’s bicycle paths are among the best in the country and afford stunning views.
+With more than 85 miles of bike paths, exploring on two wheels is a great way to explore the city.
 Craft breweries are opening in record numbers, following beer brands like Miller, Pabst and Schlitz, established by German immigrants more than a century ago.
 Professional sports teams host games in the heart of the city, including the Milwaukee Bucks (basketball) at its brand-new Fiserv Forum and Milwaukee Brewers (baseball) who play in a stadium with a retractable roof.

 Browse boutiques, art galleries and chic cafes in the Historic Third Ward, Milwaukee’s mini version of SoHo in New York City.

 Take a stroll or borrow a shared bicycle to explore Lake Michigan’s shoreline (between downtown and the Upper East Side) via Lincoln Memorial Drive.